davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 std = { builtin = true, public = true }
 ```

+*See the following sections for relevant unresolved questions:*

+- [*Should standard library dependencies default to public?*][unresolved-std-default-public]

 *See the following sections for rationale/alternatives:*

 - [*Why default to public for standard library dependencies?*][rationale-default-public]